LuceroSDJ/friend-finder-app/README.md

 ### FUNCTIONALITY
 #### 1. `Identify yourself & complete the Survey.`
-* You will be asked to provide your name and a link to your portrait picture.
+* You will be `required` to provide your name and a link to your portrait picture.
+    `MODIFICATION: choose a gender from the drop down menu instead of providing a link.`
+* If any of these two questions is left blank or you add unauthorized characters, an alert message will remind you to provide an answer.
+    `only alphanumeric characters and spaces will be accepted`
 * When you are ready to find your new best friend, click on the button below.
 It will present the survey in a modal.
 * Your survey has 10 questions with a scale of 1 to 5 based on how much you agree or disagree with a question.
 ![identifyYourself](https://user-images.githubusercontent.com/44692872/55022621-f12fb580-4fc8-11e9-9d27-fec0f77f1f42.png)